slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"When you’re up to your nose in shit, keep your mouth shut."
 -- Jack Beauregard (fictional)*

-> *"Humorists always sit at the children's table."
+> *"Humorists always sit at the children’s table."
 -- Woody Allen*

 ### Where is home?